flipcoder/textbeat/README.md

 ## Chord

-You can choose to play notes separately in tracks, or use chords to put all the notes in a single track.
+You can play notes individually or use chord names.

 Let's play a scale with some chords: